Mu-Sigma/muHVT/README.md

 # muHVT: Collection of functions used for vector quantization and construction of hierarchical voronoi tessellations for data analysis

-#### Zubin Dowlaty, Shubhra Prakash, Sangeet Moy Das, Shantanu Vaidya, Praditi Shah
+#### Zubin Dowlaty, Shubhra Prakash, Sangeet Moy Das, Shantanu Vaidya, Praditi Shah, Somya Shambhawi

 #### 2023-06-07